yuanqing/kontact/README.md

   $ cd kontact/example
   ```

-  (Otherwise, upload this repo onto any web server with PHP.)
+  (Otherwise, simply upload this repo onto any web server with PHP.)

-2. Open the [`example/index.php`](http://localhost/kontact/example/index.php) file on your web browser.
+2. Open [`example/index.php`](http://localhost/kontact/example/index.php) on a web browser, and have a go at submitting the contact form.

 ## Usage